 So Peter is not merely saying, "God has made many pledges to us which are great and wonderful."
-He is actually saying, "God has given us many things which are exceeding great and precious in the faithful performance of His word."
+He is actually saying, "God has given us many things which are exceeding great and wonderful."
+He is actually saying, "God has given us many thing which are exceeding great and precious in the faithful performance of His Word."
 Not merely the act of promising, but the thing promised and already received, is "exceeding great and exceeding precious."
 All believers can respond with a hearty, "Amen."

 II.
-THE CONSEQUENCES OF THE PROMISES
+CONSEQUENCES OF HIS PROMISES

-1. Divine nature.-Grammatically, Peter uses a purpose and result clause to set out his idea.
-God gave us the exceeding great and precious fulfillment of His promises (this is a purpose) so that we might be partakers of His divine nature (this is the result).
+1. Divine nature. - Grammatically, Peter usees a purpose and result clause to set out his idea.
+God gave us the exceeding great and precious fulfillment of His promises, (this is a purpose) so that we might be partakers of His divine nature (this is the result).
 Read verse 4 again.

 To be a "partaker" means to share in, to be a partner, to have fellowship, to be a companion.
 The simplest translation would be, "that we might be sharers of the divine nature."
-A divine nature is simply a God-like nature!
+A divine nature is simply a God-like nature.
 Peter's statement is amazing.
-He says God has given an exceeding great and precious fulfillment of His equally great promises and that as a result of this every believer becomes a "sharer of the God-like nature!
+He says God has given an exceeding great and precious fulfillment of His equally great promises and that as a result of this every believer becomes a "sharer of the God-like nature!"
 It is so easy to say but so difficult to comprehend its scope of grace.

 Observe, however, that verse three states this miracle comes by his divine power.
 If any man receives God's nature, he must receive it by the power of God.
 Before we could become like God, He must become like us in the incarnation of Jesus Christ.
-The Divine One became partaker of human nature that we humans might become partakers of the Divine nature.
-Because of the Lord Jesus, the vilest sinner can put his trust in the Saviour, and receive this God-like nature, and so become a fit companion of the Lord!
+The Divine One became partaker of human nature that we humans might become partakers of the divine nature.
+Because of the Lord Jesus, the vilest sinner can put his trust in the Savior, and receive this God-like nature, and so become a fit companion of the Lord!